jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Thus the driver is correct, the time between "2020-10-31 08:00" and "2020-11-01 08:00" is 25 hours, in the America/Chicago Time Zone.

-Gort adds a routine in his app to add one hour to all the calculated durations on November 1, 2020.
+Gort adds a routine in his app to add one hour to all the calculated elapsed durations on November 1, 2020.
 Client is happy again.
 Until they find a different delivery:

 | Pickup time | Pickup Location | Delivery time | Delivery Location|
 |--|--|--|--|
 | 2020-10-31 08:00| Denver, CO | 2020-11-01 08:00| Phoenix, AZ |

-This driver was
+This driver was paid for 25 hours even though this time is only 24 hours.
+Gort is simply

 ## Why this is hard